Schools and Programs

 There is no proximity or tier consideration for non-entry grades in magnet schools, elementary magnet cluster schools, open enrollment schools, or high school magnet programs.
 In addition, proximity lotteries are not conducted at magnet schools that have an attendance boundary.

 For the entry grade level for Selective Enrollment Elementary and High Schools and programs, the first 30% of available seats are filled strictly according to the student scores – also referred to as the "rank" score – the seats are filled by the top-scoring students.
 The remaining seats are equally distributed among the four tiers and are filled by the highest-scoring students in each tier.
 There is no sibling or proximity consideration for these schools.

-How to Determine Your Tier
+How to Find Your Tier

-- Go to cps.edu/map
+- Go to cps.edu/map.

 - Type in your address in the box at the top left of the page.

 - A box will appear on the left side of the page that identifies your neighborhood schools.
 The box also shows the tier in which you live.

 Applicants to the CPS Selective Enrollment schools participate in a highly competitive admissions process.
 In recent years, the Office of the Inspector General has investigated two types of fraud by families attempting to secure a Selective Enrollment seat: tier fraud and residency fraud.